 Offering Counseling to Victims

-The Church asserts that it wants to help victims heal from abuse and offer hope to survivors.
+The Church asserts that it wants to help victims heal from LDS sexual abuse and offer hope to survivors.
 The Church also mentions that it offers to pay for professional counseling for some victims of abuse.

+But!
 Do the Promises Match Up with the Reality?

 Moreover, it seems that if a local leader such as a bishop commits sexual abuse, there is nobody who could hold them to account locally.
 Leaders of the Mormon Church could potentially go on committing their egregious acts fairly undisturbed due to their seniority within the Church hierarchy.
 While they have the task of overseeing others, it is unclear who is overseeing them locally.

 There have also been allegations that the 24-hour abuse reporting helpline is not helping the victims but rather helping the Church avoid liability and expensive lawsuits.
-The Church stands accused of putting the calls through to their law firm rather than immediately reporting any abuse to law enforcement.
+The Church stands accused of putting the calls through to their law firm rather than immediately reporting sexual abuse to law enforcement.

-You Can Take Action
+Victims’ Rights: You Can Take Action

-If you or someone you love suffered from sexual abuse within the Mormon Church community, and you have not found much support locally, consider consulting with a sex abuse lawyer for help and advice.
+If you or someone you love suffered from sexual abuse within the Mormon Church community, and you have not found much support locally, consider consulting with a sexual abuse attorney for help and advice.
 A lawyer can help you find resources that could help with your recovery, as well as assist you with holding your abuser accountable for what they did to you.
-You could also potentially hold the Mormon Church liable if they did not follow up any reports of abuse or tried to cover up what happened to you.
+You could also potentially hold the Mormon Church liable if they did not follow up on any reports of abuse or tried to cover up what happened to you.

 Holding a perpetrator and the Mormon Church responsible can be a frightening step for an abuse victim and their family.
-However, it is often the only way to get justice and potentially receive the compensation that could help you access services for your recovery and find some closure.
+However, it is often the only way to get justice and potentially receive victim compensation that could help you access services for your recovery and find some closure.

 You deserve compassionate help and support, and we can offer that to you.
-Call Pintas & Mullins Law Firm today to determine whether you have a case and could recover compensation.
+Call Pintas & Mullins Law Firm today to determine whether you have a case and could recover victim compensation.
 Reach us at (800) 219-9622.

 Call or text (800) 794-0444 or complete a Free Case Evaluation form